lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    al_agent = ActiveLearningAgent(api_client, preselected_tag_name='initial-selection')

-The next part is what differentiates active learning from simple subsampling; the trained model is used to get predictions on the unlabeled data and the sampler then decides based on these predictions.
-To get a list of all filenames in the unlabeled set, you can simply call
+The next part is what differentiates active learning from simple subsampling; the trained model is used to get predictions on the data and the sampler then decides based on these predictions.
+To get a list of all filenames for which predictions are required, you can use the `query_set`:

 .. code-block:: Python

-   # get all filenames in the unlabeled set
+   # get all filenames in the query set
-   unlabeled_set = al_agent.unlabeled_set
+   query_set = al_agent.query_set

 Use this list to get predictions on the unlabeled images.

-**Important:** The predictions need to be in the same order as the filenames in the list returned by the `ActiveLearningAgent` and they need to be stored in a numpy array.
+**Important:** The predictions need to be in the same order as the filenames in the list returned by the `ActiveLearningAgent`.

-Once you have the scores in the right order, make sure to normalize them such that the rows sum to one.
+For classification, the predictions need to be in a numpy array and normalized, such that the rows sum to one.
 Then, create a scorer object like so:

 .. code-block:: Python